Lau-Ren/miniature-funicular/README.md

       var stripLoader = {
         test: [/\.js$/, /\.es6$/],
         exclude: /node_modules/,
-        **loader: WebpackStripLoader.loader('console.log')**
+        loader: WebpackStripLoader.loader('console.log')
       }
       devConfig.module.loaders.push(stripLoader);
       module.exports = devConfig;
     ```

-    - The arguments on the bolded line above (begining "loader:...") are the functions strip-loader will remove.
+    - The arguments on the line above (begining "loader:...") are the functions strip-loader will remove.
 Here it will remove all console.logs, but the loader can take more than one argument.

   - [ ] Run ```webpack --config webpack-production.config.js -p```.
 The config flag allows a config file to be specified and -p minifies the code.